xyznaveen/bfi/README.md

 #### STEP #2:
-Use the data from above endpoint and send request to the specific `https://cdn.jsdelivr.net/gh/xyznaveen/bfi@latest/data/<bfi_code>.json`
+Use the data from above endpoint and send request to the specific endpoint based on the code.
+`https://cdn.jsdelivr.net/gh/xyznaveen/bfi@latest/data/<bfi_code>.json`

 For instance: If you want to get the data for BFI code `11001` then you